bhite1/aws_devops/README.md

 # GPT prompt

 Create a new practice exam with 20 questions for the AWS Certified DevOps Engineer - Professional certification.
 Questions should be challenging and densely worded, between 4-7 sentences.
 Answers should be multiple choice.
 Include a field that explains the correct answer and why the others are wrong.
-Output the question, answer, and explanation in JSON format.
+Output only the question, choices, answer, and explanation in JSON format.

 # Installation steps
 ## From CloudFormation